 FUTURE CHORUS is a vocal ensemble formed in 2017 by Bay Area Artist Lena Wolff.
-Made up of over 25 artists, musicians, and friends who sing a repertoire of original arrangements and unexpected cover songs for the political moment at scheduled and impromptu public and cultural spaces throughout the Bay Area.
+Made up of over 25 artists, musicians, and friends, the chorus sings original arrangements and unexpected cover songs for the political moment at scheduled and impromptu public and cultural spaces throughout the Bay Area.
 Our material is chosen for its poetic connection to the current socio-political landscape and together, we sing songs that are incantations to the forces that bolster transformative resistance movements, songs that call upon love, resilience, imagination, inclusivity and determination to fight for a better future.

 FUTURE CHORUS initially formed as a collaboration between Bay Are artist Lena Wolff and musician and performance artist Carolyn Pennypacker Riggs to generate a performance for Wolff’s residency at the de Young Museum in San Francisco in 2017.
 From the start, the collaboration was approached as an opportunity to bring a larger group of people together to respond to the political moment through art and song.